Diploma Of Aviation – Flight Instructor

-We have designed the vocational training and assessment parts of the course to fully cover the units of another related education qualification – the TAE40116 Certificate IV in Training and Assessment.
-This means you will attain an equivalent level of competence with this highly valued industry qualification.
+We have designed the vocational training and assessment in this course to be compatible with selected units of another qualification: the Certificate IV in Training and Assessment 7.
+This means you will partially attain an equivalent level of competence with this highly valued industry qualification.

-You may then seek recognition of the TAE40116 qualification with a Registered Training Organisation (RTO) which has this qualification on their scope (subject to their procedures).
-We have an agreement with another RTO which can facilitate this pathway for you.
+You may then apply for credit within the Certificate IV Training & Assessment qualification – with a Registered Training Organisation (RTO) which has this qualification on their scope.

 This is a significant benefit of undertaking your flight instructor training with us, should you wish to take this further path.